h01ger/piuparts/README_server.txt

 The piuparts-server package installs a piuparts server along the lines of http://piuparts.debian.org/.

-Before running the server, edit /etc/piuparts.conf appropriately, to define 'sections' to be tested (e.g. 'sid') and define references to the Debian mirror.
+Before running the server, edit /etc/piuparts.conf appropriately (install piuparts-slave (which ships that file), too, or use the template /usr/share/doc/piuparts-master/piuparts.conf.sample), to define 'sections' to be tested (e.g. 'sid') and define references to the Debian mirror.
 Note that the server can place a significant load on the repository.
 Consider setting up a local mirror, or a caching proxy for http